dascentral/dotfiles/software/laravel-valet.md

 ### System Path

-Following installation of all of this wonderful software, I like to add a few directories to my system path so that binaries can be executed from anywhere on my machine.
+Following installation of all of this wonderful software, I add a few directories to my system path so that binaries can be executed from anywhere on my machine.

-I have added the following lines to the end of my `~/.zshrc` file.
+The following lines live at the end of my `~/.zshrc` file.

 ```bash
 export PATH="$PATH:/usr/local/sbin"